-Georgia Law’s Dean Rusk International Law Center at the University of Georgia School of Law benefits from a global community, beginning at our Athens main campus and extending well beyond.
+The Dean Rusk International Law Center at the University of Georgia School of Law benefits from a global community, beginning at our Athens main campus, including our Atlanta campus, and extending well beyond.
 In addition to faculty renowned for teaching, scholarship, and service in international, comparative, law and policy, this community includes our Center's permanent and Student Ambassador staff, whose extensive background in global affairs brings to the Center language skills not only in English, but also in Arabic, French, German, Haitian Creole, Italian, Japanese, Mandarin Chinese, Mongolian, Polish, Portuguese, Russian, and Spanish.
 Also integral to our community are Georgia Law students and alumni/ae, as well as external partners.

 Our J.D., LL.M., and M.S.L. students enrich the work of the Center by taking classes in our global practice curriculum, by serving as Student Ambassadors, and by playing active roles in student organizations such as the:

 - International Law Society, our law school's chapter of the worldwide International Law Students Association

 - Georgia Journal of International & Comparative Law, which celebrates its 45th anniversary in 2017

 - International law advocacy teams in the Philip C. Jessup International Moot Court and Willem C. Vis International Commercial Arbitration Moot competitions

 Our Center is honored to partner with other University of Georgia units, such as the African Studies Institute, the Latin American & Caribbean Studies Institute, the School of Public & International Affairs, the Department of Comparative Literature, and the Willson Center for Humanities & Arts, as well as the state's Institute of Continuing Judicial Education.